sketchplugins/plugin-directory/README.md

 - [Gutter Cutter](https://github.com/gcampi/gutter-cutter), by Gabriele Campi: A Sketch plugin to create custom grids with guides
 - [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [Handy Menu](https://github.com/sergeishere/HandyMenu-SketchPlugin), by Sergey Dmitriev: Gives quick access to your plugins through context menu
+- [Hatseflats for Sketch](https://github.com/KevinvBre/Hatseflats), by Kevin van Breemaat: An experiment to get some form of generative design into the UI wireframe design process.
 - [Helpify](https://github.com/Luckyfoxdesign/helpify), by Lucky Fox Design: Plugin with simple actions: Generate random numbers
 - [helpweb](https://github.com/mybenmao/sketch-helpweb), by caorukang: web html css image
 - [Hubble Sketch Plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app